document.lastModified :

 Single Antenna System

-Caution: The broadband Antenna System described here and on associated pages MAY NOT WORK FOR YOU !
+Caution: The broadband Antenna Systems described here and on associated pages MAY NOT WORK FOR YOU !
 They cannot operate well in every possible environment.
 Even with modifications and adjustments being identified and described and with very considerable extra effort there will be situations too difficult to manage.
 An entirely different receive system approach may be required.

 This kit is not a simple solution by itself.
 Simply obtaining or building all the kit necessary to install the hardware is required but not sufficient.
 Proper deployment of a complete system is at least, if not more, important than the equipment itself.
 Not understanding and following this advice may result in wasted time, energy and money !!!
 Background for this kind of wide-band receiving systems is provided in a Broadband Receive Systems overview.
 PLEASE read that background and also Deploying a Single Antenna System before beginning this process.